Neurotech-Davis/Neurotech-Wiki/src/bci_pipeline/bci_pipeline_steps.md

 ![Signal Processing Hardware (10)](https://github.com/user-attachments/assets/5cf07775-531e-476e-b08b-355b2a4de6b3)

-10. This happens in real-time: each step can be occurring simulataneously as electrical signals are constantly being collected from the scalp
+10. This happens in real-time: each step can be occurring simultaneously as electrical signals are constantly being collected from the scalp